basisproject/paper/src/part2/02-agents.md

 An agent is any individual who wishes to be a part of the Basis protocol.
 The particulars of how somebody becomes an agent is left to [Part 3](#part-3-the-real-world).
 For our purposes here, we will assume that somebody is an agent for no other reason than they wish to be one, and leave it at that.

 All agents are equal within the Basis protocol.
 They all have the same abilities and privileges.
-This includes equal abilities to freely associate with other agents, equal decision-making power in the blocs they are associated with, and equal access to and management of the resources around them.
+This includes equal abilities to freely associate with other agents, equal decision-making power in the blocs they are associated with, and equal treatment regarding access to and management of the resources around them.

 Every action within the protocol, whether direct or indirect, is driven by an agent acting as an agent of the protocol.
 While this is probably true of most protocols, it's worth stating.